 I’d tell people not to get obsessed with material things.
 Keep it simple, and make sure you’re doing what you love.

-Thanks to spirited, hardworking people like James, the Vertical Solutions team is a tight-knit family that cares enormously about its projects and clients.
+Thanks to spirited, hardworking people like James, the Vertical Solutions team is a tight-knit crew that cares enormously about its projects and clients.
 Without James’ constant dedication to helping others build climbing communities across the country, our team would operate much differently.
 Be sure to follow him on Instagram (@climbingpassion) to stay up to date on his current projects and to see where in the world his job takes him next!

 This interview has been edited for clarity and grammar.